heungjae/actifio-1/OracleNotes.md

 [ ] If you are using Actifio ASM out-of-band protection, ensure ASM disk strings parameter is not null.
 Login as ASM OS user (connect to the +ASM instance), and run
     -->  show parameter asm_diskstring

+To find out the service name:
+   select value from v$parameter where name='service_names';

 Create a database user account for Actifio backup (if not provided): sql> create user act_rman_user identified by <password>;